 The WUR Discovery Period Present subfield is set to 1 if the WUR Discovery Period is present in the WUR AP Parameters subfield.
 Otherwise, the WUR Discovery Period Present subfield is set to 0.

+The WUR Discovery Frame Offset Present subfield is set to 1 if the WUR Discovery Frame Offset is present in the WUR AP Parameters subfield.
+Otherwise, the WUR Discovery Frame Offset Present subfield is set to 0.

 The WUR Discovery Period field contains the number of time units (TUs) between consecutive WUR Discovery frames transmitted by the WUR AP identified by the WUR AP subfield (#Ed).
 The value of zero is reserved.

+The WUR Discovery Frame Offset field contains the number of time units (TUs) between the target time for the next WUR Discovery frame transmitted by the WUR AP identified by the WUR AP subfield and the previous TBTT of the transmitting AP, rounded down to the closest TU.

 TGba Editor: Instruction: Modify 31.10 WUR Discovery as shown below